1871fotc/fotc/docs/guided-tours.md

     - Due to COVID-19 our guided tours are **limited to 15 guests** to enable social distancing to be maintained.
     - Unfortunately we don't have a booking system, so guests will be invited to join us on a "first come, first served" basis.
     - We apologise in advance if you come to the cemetery but are unable to join the tour due to it being over-subscribed.
+    - There are **[self-guided walks](stories/index.md)** you can take as an alternative.
-    - The Brisbane City Council offers two self-guided walks you can do as an alternative that leave from the Shelter Shed and the start of Federation Drive.
+    - The Brisbane City Council also offer two self-guided walks that leave from the Shelter Shed and the start of Federation Drive.

 ![Women wearing surgical masks during the influenza epidemic, Brisbane, 1919](assets/masks-1919.jpg)